Blog

 Once you have a plan ready to go, the next step is to prepare the playground site for installation.
 How much preparation your site needs depends on the condition it’s in before you begin your project.

 If there’s existing playground equipment on the site, you’ll need to remove it if you’re completely redoing the area.
-You might be able to donate it to another organization, as long as it’s in good condition and lives up to safety requirements.
+You might be able to donate it to another organization, as long as it’s in good condition.
 If not, you might have to recycle it or sell it as scrap.

 You may need to level the site if the slope or grade is too steep.
 You might also need to improve the soil to fix any drainage issues or make the ground more stable.
 This is also the time to call the utility companies and have them come out and mark any underground lines or give you the all-clear.